Scan time: 2-3 minutes / Read time: 3-5 minutes

 Plain steps a rushed person can do in ten minutes.

-One specific theme — make-ahead breakfasts for busy mornings.
+One theme — make-ahead breakfasts for busy mornings.

 Three things they can try before next Monday.